nurmuhamadrum/nusa-tech/README.md

 npm run start
 ```

 Wait till the web application is running in your browser on this http://localhost:3000.
-Now, you can explore the Web Application and its features.
-Enjoy!

 ## Screenshots